-It’s amazing how eating more fruits and vegetables can help you feel and look great.
-Fruits and vegetables are also a natural source of energy that fuels our bodies with the nutrients we need.
-These same nutrients can help reduce the risk of heart disease, cancer, obesity, and type 2 diabetes.
+Eating more fruits and vegetables can help you feel and look great.
+They are a natural source of energy that fuels our bodies with the nutrients we need.
+This can help reduce the risk of heart disease, cancer, obesity, and type 2 diabetes.

 You should fill half your plate with fruits and veggies.
 Mix it up with lots of colors and whole fruits, then fill in the rest of your plate with grains, protein, and dairy.
 This change can make a huge difference in how you look and feel!